konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 We have now The Pub/Sub subscription to pull IoT messages from.

 ## Use a Dataflow Template
-&emsp;&emsp;Dataflow is cloud based data processing service used for batch and real time data.A Dataflow template will be used to create a process that monitors a Pub/Sub topic for incoming messages and then moves them to BigQuery.
-The data from the Dataflow will be stored in temporary file,and the location will be provided in Cloud Storage.
+&emsp;&emsp;Dataflow is cloud based data processing service used for batch and real time data.
+A Dataflow template will be used to create a process that monitors a Pub/Sub topic for incoming messages and then moves them to BigQuery.
+The data from the Dataflow will be stored in temporary file, and the location will be provided in Cloud Storage.

  **To Create a file in Cloud Storage:**
 * From the Cloud Console Menu Select **Storage-->Browser -->click on Create Bucket.**